St Joseph's GAA Club (Waltham Cross)

-St Joseph's GAA (Waltham Cross), commonly known as St Joes, is a Gaelic football club based in Waltham Cross, Hertfordshire, England.
-Founded in 2005, the club competes in the Hertfordshire Gaelic Athletic Association (Herts GAA), fielding youth, senior, and ladies' teams, promoting Gaelic football across all age groups.
+St Joseph's is a Gaelic football club based in the town of Waltham Cross, Hertfordshire, England.
+Founded in 2005, the club competes in competitions organised by the Hertfordshire County Board.

 History

-St Joseph's GAA was founded in April 2005 by Noel Griffin, a native of Carraroe, County Galway, to introduce Gaelic football to the youth of Waltham Cross and nearby areas.
-Named after St Joseph's Parish in Waltham Cross, the club adopted maroon and white colours inspired by Carraroe and joined Herts GAA as a junior club, competing against teams from Watford, St Albans, Luton, and Oxford.
+Founded in April 2005 by Noel Griffin, a native of Carraroe, County Galway (from where the club takes its colours), the club was named after St Joseph's Parish in Waltham Cross.
+The club was initially accepted, by Hertfordshire GAA, as a Junior club and competed against teams from Watford, St Albans, Luton and Oxford.